FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 });
 ```

 This code is just an example of how we might leverage the access and refresh tokens to call third-party APIs on behalf of the user.
+While this was a synchronous call, the code could also post asynchronously.
+For example, you could add a TWGTL feature to post all of the day's accomplishments to WUPHF every night, and the user would not have to be present, since the tokens are in the database.

 ### Implicit grant

 The next grant that is defined in the OAuth 2.0 specification is the Implicit grant.
-Normally, we would cover this grant in detail the same way we covered the Authorization Code grant.
+If this were a normal guide, we would cover this grant in detail the same way we covered the Authorization Code grant.
 Except, I'm not going to. :)

 The reason we won't cover the Implicit grant in detail is that it is horribly insecure, broken, deprecated, and should never, ever be used (ever).
 Okay, maybe that's being a bit dramatic, but please don't use this grant.

-Instead of showing you how to use it, let's discuss why.
+Instead of showing you how to use it, let's discuss why you should not.

-The Implicit grant has been removed from OAuth as of the most recent version of the OAuth 2.1 specification.
+The Implicit grant has been removed from OAuth as of the most recent version of the OAuth 2.1 draft specification.
 The reason that it has been removed is that it skips an important step that allows you to secure the tokens you receive from the OAuth server.
 This step occurs when your application backend makes the call to the Token endpoint to retrieve the tokens.

-Unlike the Authorization Code grant, the Implicit grant does not redirect the browser back to your application backend with an authorization code.
+Unlike the Authorization Code grant, the Implicit grant does not redirect the browser to your application server with an authorization code.
 Instead, it puts the access token directly on the URL as part of the redirect.
 These URLs look like this:

 `https://my-app.com/#token-goes-here`

 The token is added to the redirect URL after the `#` symbol, which means it is technically the fragment portion of the URL.
-What this means is that wherever the OAuth server redirects the browser to, the access token is accessible to basically everyone.
+What this really means is that wherever the OAuth server redirects the browser to, the access token is accessible to basically everyone.

-Specifically, the access token is accessible to any and all JavaScript that is running in the browser (including plugins).
+Specifically, the access token is accessible to any and all JavaScript running in the browser.
 Since this token allows the browser to make API calls and web requests on behalf of the user, having this token be accessible to third-party code is extremely dangerous.

 Let's take a dummy example of a single-page web application that uses the Implicit grant: